Fendi, Del Core lead Milan fashion's runway return

 10 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
 Antonio Calanni/AP Show More Show Less

-11 of42 Models wear creations for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+11 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
 Luca Bruno/AP Show More Show Less 12 of42

 13 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
 Luca Bruno/AP Show More Show Less